 AOM practitioners can create financially supportive careers with flexible work schedules that are rewarding on many levels.
 An AOM career offers the opportunity for a more balanced lifestyle for both the AOM practitioner and his/her patient.
 Patients are viewed from a holistic perspective, taking into account their physical, mental, and emotional health.
 Practitioners are able to spend time developing a collaborative relationship with patients, assisting them in maintaining their health and promoting a consciousness of wellness.
 The settings in which AOM practitioners work vary from a multi-disciplinary clinic with other health care professionals, to a hospital, to a private practice.
 Other career options include teaching, translating, publishing, research, or working with an herb or acupuncture supply company.

 AOM is one of the most requested forms of treatment in the fast-growing field of complementary and alternative medicine (CAM) and holds promise as one of the key modalities to be used in current and future integrative medical settings.
 Both the World Health Organization (WHO) and a 1997 National Institutes of Health (NIH) Consensus Statement have recognized acupuncture as effective in treating a wide variety of health conditions.
-Over 50 accredited and pre-accredited colleges nationwide offer graduate training in AOM at the Master’s degree level, which is the entry-level degree for the profession.
-Post-graduate clinical training through the Doctorate of Acupuncture and Oriental Medicine and the Doctorate of Acupuncture degrees is also available.
-Member colleges of the CCAOM offer their students practice opportunities in over 100 off-campus clinics in the communities where the schools are located.
+Over 50 accredited and pre-accredited colleges nationwide offer graduate training in AOM at the Master's degree level, which is the entry-level degree for the profession.
+Post-graduate clinical training is also available (see below).
+Member colleges of the CCAOM offer their students practice opportunities in over 100 off-campus clinics in communities where the schools are located.
 A number of these clinics involve the provision of AOM services in settings integrating both conventional medical and CAM therapies.
-Some 44 states and the District of Columbia have adopted acupuncture practice acts permitting the practice of AOM.
+Some 45 states and the District of Columbia have adopted acupuncture practice acts permitting the practice of AOM.

-There are approximately 20,000-25,000 AOM licensees throughout the United States.
-A recent estimate, which is based on job postings, reports an annual income range between $30,000-$60,000 and notes that gross annual income can be as much as $105,000.
-Chronicle Guidance Brief 249 (2008) [Acupucturists].
-Variables affecting income may include the nature of the acupuncturist’s practice, geographic location, and personal factors such as the ability of the practitioner to relate well to patients, professional demeanor, and marketing savvy.
+There are approximately 30,000 AOM licensees in the United States.
+A recent estimate of the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) indicates that the median annual income for AOM licensees is $52,000 and has been increasing.
+Some practitioners may earn in excess of this amount, with reported income in some instances exceeding $100,000.
+Variables affecting income may include the nature of your practice, geographic location, and personal factors such as your ability to relate well to patients, professional demeanor, and marketing savvy.

-While CCAOM does not rank or recommend specific colleges from among its member schools, prospective students may reference the websites of AOM schools from the CCAOM website (www.ccaom.org), obtain catalogues from schools of interest, and compare programs at various institutions.
+While CCAOM does not rank or recommend specific colleges from among its member schools, prospective students may access the websites of AOM schools from the CCAOM website (www.ccaom.org), obtain catalogues from schools of interest, and compare programs at various institutions.
 It is highly recommended that prospective students personally visit schools of interest.
 Talking to administrators, faculty, current students, and graduates of a program can provide valuable insight into the emphasis and general atmosphere of a program.
-As with any institution of higher education, each AOM school in the U.S. will have unique characteristics and often different philosophies and approaches.
-For example, there is significant diversity in the curriculum offered by AOM schools in the U.S., with representation of the traditional Chinese, Japanese, Five Element, Korean, and Vietnamese traditions.
+As with other institutions of higher education in the U.S., AOM schools similarly reflect unique characteristics and often have different philosophies and approaches.
+For example, there is significant diversity in the curriculum among American AOM schools, with representation of the traditional Chinese, Japanese, Five Element, Korean, and Vietnamese traditions.

-Minimum requirements include satisfactory completion of at least two (2) academic years (60 semester credits/90 quarter credits) of education at the baccalaureate level that is appropriate preparation for graduate level work, or the equivalent (e.g., certification in a medical profession requiring at least the equivalent training of a registered nurse or a physician’s assistant), from an institution accredited by an agency recognized by the U.S. Department of Education.
-Many AOM colleges exceed this minimum standard and require a Bachelor’s Degree for admission.
-Prospective students should inquire directly about admissions requirements with an AOM program of interest and may also refer to the full text of Essential Requirement 6 in ACAOM’s Accreditation Handbook at http://www.acaom.org/handbook.htm, which contains additional standards concerning assessment of prior learning, transfer credit, advanced standing, and English language competence.
+Minimum requirements include satisfactory completion of at least two (2) academic years (60 semester credits/90 quarter credits) of education at the baccalaureate level that is appropriate preparation for graduate level work, or the equivalent (e.g., certification in a medical profession requiring at least the equivalent training of a registered nurse or a physician assistant), from an institution accredited by an agency recognized by the U.S. Department of Education.
+Many AOM colleges exceed this minimum standard and require a Bachelor's Degree for admission.
+Prospective students should inquire directly about admissions requirements with an AOM program of interest and may also refer to the full text of Standard 6 in ACAOM's Accreditation Manual at http://www.acaom.org/documents/151201_acaom_accreditation_manual.pdf, which contains additional standards concerning assessment of prior learning, transfer credit, advanced standing, and English language competence.